• Skip to primary navigation

 • FAQ

-• What can I make with leftover ingredients?
+• What to do with leftover ingredients

 Buy a whole butternut squash or grab pre-sliced squash to make this harvest bowl dinner really easy.
 You pretty much do some chopping and assembling, and let the oven and stove do all the work.

 Even though it does take over 30 minutes to make, it's really 85% hands off baking time.
-It's a great recipe to batch cook the extra ingredients to throw together into an easy salad or buddha bowl.
+It's a great recipe to batch cook the extra ingredients to throw together into an easy salad or grain bowl.

 ingredients for harvest bowl on a table